Cecilia8989/pands-project/README.md

 # define the labels of the pie chart
 labels= df['Species'].unique()
 ```
-It uses the *pie()* function from the matplotlib library to create the pie chart.
-The function takes several arguments to set the parameters of the pie chart, including the group_count and labels variable.
-The other arguments include the size and position of the pie chart, the format of the percentage labels, and the appearance of the wedges [[19]]( https://pythonguides.com/matplotlib-title-font-size/#:~:text=The%20syntax%20to%20assign%20a%20title%20to%20the,%28%29%20%23%20To%20change%20size%20matplotlib.pyplot.title%20%28label%2C%20fontsize%3DNone%29).
+The script utilizes the *pie()* function from the Matplotlib library to generate a pie chart.
+The *group_count* and *labels* variables are defined to plot the chart and passed as arguments in the pie() function.
+The script also defines the size and position of the chart, as well as the formatting of the percentage labels and the appearance of the wedges.

 ```python
 # set the parameters of the pie chart